Native plants are the cornerstone of a healthy natural environment. Native plants provide our land and water resources with many benefits, including:

 - Native Plant Nursery List (PDF)

-List of nurseries in Snohomish County, as well as King and Skagit Counties that sell native plants.
-In some cases nursery staff are a great resource for help selecting plants for both restoration and landscaping.
+List of nurseries in Snohomish County, as well as King and Skagit Counties, that sell native plants.